americocunhajr/ElectroM/README.md

 ## Citing ElectroM

 We kindly ask users to cite the following reference in any publications reporting work done with **ElectroM**:
-- *A. Cunha Jr, M. Pereira, R. Avanço, A. M. Tusset, and J. M. Balthazar, On the reduction of nonlinear electromechanical systems, 2021*
+- *A. Cunha Jr, M. Pereira, R. Avanço, A. M. Tusset, and J. M. Balthazar, On the modeling of nonlinear electromechanical systems, 2021*

 ```
 @article{cunhajr2021,
    author  = {A. Cunha Jr and M. Pereira and R. Avanço and A. M. Tusset and J. M. Balthazar},
-   title   = {On the reduction of nonlinear electromechanical systems},
+   title   = {On the modeling of nonlinear electromechanical systems},
    journal = {~},
    year    = {2021},
    volume  = {~},